nikolina-milincevic/python-apps/README.md

 ### App 10
 scraping.\
 Application that takes info about event from a webpage and saves it to a text file.
 If a new event is recognised, then email is send to inform about this event.
+### App 11
+object oriented programming.
+Application that books a hotel and makes a reservation with a reservation ticket.
+Simple, use in python.
+Does not have an interface.
+### App 12
+student management system with PyQt6.
+Application that shows students from a database in mysql, with ability to add students, edit and delete.

 ### Other small projects: